OpenTermsArchive/opentermsarchive.org/content/impact/_index.md

 html_description: Open Terms Archive addresses a critical gap in the ability of activists, journalists, researchers, lawmakers and regulators to analyse and influence the rules of online services.
 ---

-### Open Terms Archive addresses a critical gap in the ability of activists, journalists, researchers, lawmakers and regulators to analyse and influence the rules of online services.
+### Open Terms Archive addresses a critical gap in the ability of activists, journalists, researchers, lawmakers and regulators to analyse and influence the rules of online services

 Digital platforms hold immense power in forming global information flows, managing personal data and dictating business practices, and thus massively influence societal change.
 Their power is shaped by the rules set forth in complex and regularly changing documents that define how these platforms operate: terms of service, privacy policies, community guidelines…